A new way to help associations find volunteers

 To scale usage, we improved the reversed search experience itself.

-Through interviews, observations and Hotjar, we identified two core use cases:
+Through interviews, live and Hotjar observations and a survey, we identified two core use cases:

 Targeted searches: associations needed more precise info & filters